 Agile testing quadrants may be seen as an established procedure or guidelines or steps to carry out the end-to-end agile testing of a software application in four different phases, imparting different testing techniques for different levels and purposes.

-Since cost estimates are required in the beginning itself, estimation of costs becomes more transparent.
+Predictable Costs: Since cost estimates are required in the beginning itself, estimation of costs becomes more transparent.

-Engagement of customers or end-users in the agile methodology of development & testing helps in improving the quality and features of the software product in a very easy manner as feedbacks and reviews are getting received directly from the end-users.
+User's Feedback and Reviews: Engagement of customers or end-users in the agile methodology of development & testing helps in improving the quality and features of the software product in a very easy manner as feedbacks and reviews are getting received directly from the end-users.

 Each and everything have some or more both advantages and disadvantages.
 Agile testing is a productive approach of testing the software application but still some of the key-elements or points as stated below reflect the disadvantages of using agile testing.

-- Less or no documentation results into unambiguous requirements and specifications which makes difficult to predict expected outcomes.
+Less or no documentation results into unambiguous requirements and specifications which makes difficult to predict expected outcomes.

-- Efforts required in testing the application become unpredictable for the QA/ testing team.
+Efforts required in testing the application become unpredictable for the QA/ testing team.

 As agile model involves less or no documentation, it creates difficulties for the testing team to predict the expected results and to decide direction and path of the testing to be carried out.
-These difficulties may be overcome by making use of the agile testing checklist to ensure better and qualitative testing in a guided manner.
+These difficulties can become a hurdle in testing and can be overcome by adopting the following best practices: